 And pick it up they did!
 I don’t think there has been a Sydney Cup in my lifetime charged with as much sentimentality and human interest as that of 1979.
 The crowd in attendance might have been a disappointing 18,666 people but most of them had witnessed the harrowing scenes of a pregnant and upset Monica Shield on the previous Monday.
 Many were willing her husband’s horse on, not just for her sake but for the popular McDonell family as well.
 In a twenty-two horse field, Double Century went to the post as an easing 7/1 equal second favourite behind the previous year’s Melbourne Cup winner, Arwon.
 Mick Mallyon had to diet to ride Double Century 1 kg over his allotted weight of 49 kgs, and the horse was drawn on the outside of the field.
 It was to be a daring ride by Mallyon who brought off one of the most popular victories in the historic race.

 The moment the starting gates banged open, Mallyon dashed the three-year-old to the front and was nestled on the inside running rail after less than 200 metres.
 The Melbourne hoop then eased the colt back into about fifth position, although in so doing stacked them up and caused considerable interference to some of his rivals caught behind.
 In truth, Double Century had the race won a long way from home.
-Given the colt’s light weight, Mallyon didn’t hesitate to sprint to the front coming towards the home turn with a ‘catch me if you can’ bravado.
+Given the colt’s relatively light weight, Mallyon didn’t hesitate to sprint to the front coming towards the home turn with a ‘catch me if you can’ bravado.
 They couldn’t.
 Double Century had the race in his keeping long before he topped the rise.
 Racegoers (me included!) roared encouragement as the little son of Century put a seven-length gap in them before breezing past the winning post ahead of the gallant Lady Dignitas, with a further length to Arwon in the minor placing.

 On the line, Mallyon chanced a quick look over his shoulder and in a breach of decorum exuberantly flourished his whip in the air.
 A similar display of theatrics atop Gay Icarus in the 1971 Caulfield Cup had once incurred the wrath of Melbourne stewards but on this occasion, many in the crowd were only too happy to celebrate with him.
 One of the first to congratulate trainer Ron McDonell as he stood waiting for Double Century to return to the enclosure was the gracious Val Cummings, the wife of Bart.
 The Governor of N.S.W., Sir Roden Cutler presented the Sydney Cup to Clarke Shield and the other owners.
 Jockey Mick Mallyon brought a roar of approval from the crowd when he began his victory speech: “Ah, it’s a lovely old feeling.
 That little pony is the loveliest horse I have ever thrown a leg across.”
 Mallyon wasn’t feeling quite so lovely later in the afternoon when the A.J.C. stewards suspended him until May 12 for causing interference in the first 800 metres of the Cup.
 Before passing the sentence, the chief steward John Mahoney asked Mallyon whether he had anything to say in his defence.
 The irrepressible Mallyon replied: “Not really.
 It will only take up your time.
 It was a spur of the moment thing.”
 Nonetheless, it had been a very satisfying ride.
 The race was worth $156,500 in total, with the first prize of $102,000 and a gold cup.
 The amount was virtually the equivalent of the sum lost in the stewards’ room the previous Monday.